Updated for 2015:

 The problem exists because you have to order weeks in advance, but you don’t know how many will try to sign up during the last week, or on race day, and you don’t really know what the no-show rate will be because this is largely dependent on the weather.

-Our solution for this year: After taking stock of our registrations at the start of September, we ordered 700 shirts and goody bags.
+Our solution for this year: After taking stock of our registrations at the start of September, we ordered our shirts.
 We know there will be some no-shows based on injuries and competing plans (which we account for when we set the price of the race).
-So we can safely say that registered before Sept.
-8th are guaranteed the swag, and those that registered afterward have a pretty fair shot.
+So we can safely say that anyone registered before Sept.
+21st, when our bibs went to press with your names on them, is guaranteed the swag, and those that registered afterward have a pretty good shot.

 After that, we will hand out goody bags at the finish line to those that didn’t get, based on what we have left from the no-shows.